If emergency care is not needed, the following steps will protect the wound and protect you from exposure to another person's blood.

 - After tooth extraction by a health professional, follow any instructions given to you by your health professional.
 If you do not have the instructions, bite on gauze or a piece of clean cloth to control bleeding.
 If pressure does not stop the bleeding, try biting down on a moistened tea bag for 10 to 15 minutes.
 Avoid spitting, using any form of tobacco, and using straws, which can make bleeding worse.

-- Watch the person so he or she does not swallow the gauze or cloth.
+- Watch the person so they do not swallow the gauze or cloth.

 - Do not put a bandage across the mouth.